-Study shows immunohistochemistry is reliable screening tool for ALK rearrangementDecember 15th, 2012 in Cancer /
+Study shows immunohistochemistry is reliable screening tool for ALK rearrangementDecember 15, 2012 in Medicine & Health / Cancer

 Favorable results have led to crizotinib gaining approval for the treatment of advanced stage ALK-positive non-small cell lung cancer (NSCLC) in Japan, the United States, Canada, and several other countries in Europe and Asia.
 Now, the identification of an effective therapy for ALK-positive NSCLC places great emphasis on rapid, accurate, and cost-effective way to find patients with this subtype of lung cancer.
 A recent study published in the January 2013 issue of the International Association for the Study of Lung Cancer's (IASLC) Journal of Thoracic Oncology, concludes immunohistochemistry (IHC) is a reliable screening tool for identification of ALK rearrangement.